siyaochen/i-am-very-smart-bot/README.md

 # I-am-very-smart-Bot
-A Reddit bot that alters previously exisitng Reddit comments to mimic the style of those featured in /r/iamverysmart.
+A Reddit bot that alters previously exisiting Reddit comments to mimic the style of those featured in /r/iamverysmart.